jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 }
 {{</ highlight >}}

 This will poll each `100ms` for records and print them out.
+In this case it should print 100 records.

-Now let's check how to rewind offsets in different scenarios.
+Now let's check how to rewind `offsets` in different scenarios.
 Consumer API has add `#seek` operations to achieve this behavior.
 I will show a naive way to use these operations using flags but it shows the point:

-### Rewind to earliest offset
+### Rewind to earliest `offset`

-The easiest options is to go back to the beginning of the topic, that not always will be `offset=0`.
-This will depends on the `retention` policy option sthat will be cleaning old records based on time or size, but this also deserves its own post.
+The most common options is to go back to the beginning of the topic, that not always will be `offset=0`.
+This will depends on the `retention` policy option that will be clean up old records based on time or size; but this also deserves its own post.

 To go to the beginning we can use `#seekToBeginning(topicPartition)`